 music contained here.
 This intro piece sets the tone very well, before "Night's Blood" explodes into your ears.

-Johan Norman.
+guitarist, Johan Norman.
 The melodies are dark and furious while the vocals possess a haunting effect.
-The Iron Maiden influence can
+The Iron Maiden influence

-be heard in the guitar harmonies, showing a bit of this band's influences.
-"Night's Blood" is very fast-paced and shreds right
+can be heard in the guitar harmonies, showing a bit of this band's influences.
+"Night's Blood" is very fast-paced and shreds

-through the listener like the winds of a Northern blizzard.
-Then there is a slower, acoustic section which does well to add
+right through the listener like the winds of a Northern blizzard.
+Then there is a slower, acoustic section which does well

-to the atmosphere.
-It is somewhat reminiscent to the first track on The Somberlain, which features a similar passage.
+to add to the atmosphere.
+It is somewhat reminiscent to the first track on The Somberlain, which features a similar

-The freezing Black Metal chaos does not let up on the second song.
-"Unhallowed" blasts
+The freezing black metal chaos does not let up on the second song.
+"Unhallowed"

-from the start and then goes into a somewhat more mid-paced riff.
-Jon Nödtveidt's scathing vocals are quite unique, I think,
+blasts from the start and then goes into a somewhat more mid-paced riff.
+Jon Nödtveidt's scathing vocals are quite unique,

-and are in top form here.
+I think, and are in top form here.
 There is absolutely no mistaking him for anyone else.
-The lyrics are well articulated and the cold
+The lyrics are well articulated and

-Black Metal melodies make this a nocturnal masterpiece.
-And, as usual, when solos are utilized they actually mean something
+the cold black metal melodies make this a nocturnal masterpiece.
+And, as usual, when solos are utilized they actually mean

-and add to the integrity of the song.
+something and add to the integrity of the song.
 It may sound repetitious, but this is yet another classic song.
-Timeless and superior
+Timeless and

-to most others.
-It must also be said that when Dissection uses clean or acoustic passages, it is done far better than anyone
+superior to most others.
+It must also be said that when Dissection uses clean or acoustic passages, it is done far better

-end, "Where Dead Angels Lie."
+the end, "Where Dead Angels Lie."
 This song is slower than the previous ones, and probably the catchiest one on the album.
-This,

 their distinct sound.
 While the trace influences of Maiden and Mayhem are present, this is very much a Dissection album.
 Whereas